rocky-linux/documentation/docs/labs/sys_admin_II/lab6-the_file_system.md

     1916194816 bytes (1.9 GB, 1.8 GiB) copied, 4.99021 s, 384 MB/s
     ```

-4. After kicking off the `dd` process, go out for a walk and come back when the command completes or when it errors out because it can’t go any further.
+4. After kicking off the `dd` process, go for a walk and return when the command completes or when it errors out because it can’t go any further.
 Or go and find the Administrator and complain about the disk space being full on the system.

 5. Explore further unreasonable/senseless/annoying things can be done on the system.
 You are ***unreasonable user***.